awslabs/landing-zone-accelerator-on-aws/reference/sample-configurations/lza-sample-config/README.md

 With Session Manager, customers can gain quick access to Windows and Linux instances through the AWS console or using their preferred clients.
 [AWS Systems Manager Fleet Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/fleet.html) additionally allows connecting graphically to Windows desktops directly from the AWS console without the need for command line tools or RDSH/RDP clients.

 The LZA enforces session encryption and stores encrypted session log data in the centralized S3 bucket for auditing purposes.
-This is enabled in the best practices [global-config.yaml](./global-config.yaml) configuration file; optionally, session logging can also be enabled for CloudWatch Logs.
+This is enabled in the [global-config.yaml](./global-config.yaml) configuration file; optionally, session logging can also be enabled for CloudWatch Logs.

 ## 5.10.
 Other Services